FelixAnna/web-service-dlw/readme.md

 ### Metric Server
 `deployment/kubernetes/metrics/*.yaml`: enable metrics server which is necessary for horizontalautoscaler or veticalautoscaler if metric server not deployed by default, --kubelet-insecure-tls args is used for local, --metric-resolution can be set to longer if use docker-desktop

-cloud based kubernetes should already include metric server by default.
+cloud based kubernetes already include metric server by default.

 ### Dashboard
 `deployment/kubernetes/dashboard`: follow the instructions to enable dashboard.